creek-service/creek-service.github.io/_posts/2024-01-08-json-schema-evolution-part-1.md

 ## Is Confluent's JSON Schema evolution fit for purpose?

+Looking at the posts on StackOverflow and GitHub it seems there is some confusion.
+There's lots of talk about not being able to evolve schemas in a meaningful way, especially if your aim is _full_ compatability.
+People are running into `PROPERTY_ADDED_TO_OPEN_CONTENT_MODEL` and `PROPERTY_REMOVED_FROM_CLOSED_CONTENT_MODEL` errors even when performing changes they expect to be compatible.

-While we're likely all familiar and comfortable with the standard schema evolution rules seen with other schema types, e.g.
+While we're likely all familiar and comfortable with the standard schema evolution rules for required properties seen with other schema types, e.g.
 * Not being able to remove _required_ properties in a _forwards_ compatible way: remember, that's old schemas reading new data.
   Old schemas that still require the property can't read new data that may not contain the property.